rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 <img src="imgs/Slide15.jpg" width="500">
 </p>

-&nbsp; &nbsp; &nbsp; &nbsp;During model training, we use 7 major categories from ShapeNet.
+During model training, we use 7 major categories from ShapeNet.
 Beware that the learning rate for the descriptors should be higher than that with the decoder so that descriptors are forced to capture information rather than overfitting the decoder model itself.

-&nbsp; &nbsp; &nbsp; &nbsp;During testing (descriptor calculation), the descriptors obtained in the previous model training will be discarded.
+During testing (descriptor calculation), the descriptors obtained in the previous model training will be discarded.
 The learning rate of the descriptor will be set higher than previous stage for fast convergence while the model parameters remain fixed.

-&nbsp; &nbsp; &nbsp; &nbsp;For each dataset involved in the evaluation, the hyper parameters should be tuned for the optimal performance.
+For each dataset involved in the evaluation, the hyper parameters should be tuned for the optimal performance.
 The final evalution is performed with the default function provided by sklearn.

 Dependencies
 -----------------